 Disclosure: This post contains affiliate links that earn a small commission at no extra cost to you.
 The Globetrotting Teacher has also partnered with CardRatings for our coverage of credit card products.
 The Globetrotting Teacher and CardRatings may receive a commission from card issuers.
 Please read my Disclosure to learn more.

 If you’ve got questions about travel hacking and credit cards, you’re not alone.

 Credit cards and what they may or may not do to your credit score are always a big part of what beginners and skeptics alike want to know.

 In this post, let’s address some of these credit card myths, as well as look at credit card best practices, and even whether or not travel hacking is right for you.

-Let’s first consider the results of a study commissioned by The Points Guy in early 2015, in which Americans were surveyed about what they knew about travel rewards credit cards.
+Let’s first consider the results of a study commissioned by The Points Guy in which Americans were surveyed about what they knew about travel rewards credit cards.

 - A mere 1/3 of people answered yes when asked if they had a credit card that earned miles and points.
 Just 10% said they had 2 or more travel rewards credit cards.